dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Especially in meta-programming, it might not be clear at all whether a callback's type has a warrant attribute or not.
 For `@safe` and `@nogc`,
-this is mostly unproblematic, since these are only interesting from a safety or resource perspective, but no program's logic depends on the guarantees these attributes make: A memory unsafe program is broken in itself and GC allocating may at worst slow down a program unexpectedly due to the GC issuing a collection cycle.
+this is mostly unproblematic, since these are only interesting from a safety or resource perspective, but no program's logic depends on the guarantees these attributes make:
+A memory-unsafe program is broken in itself and
+GC allocating may at worst slow down a program unexpectedly due to the GC issuing a collection cycle.
 [Author's note: I'm not completely sure.
 Please have a think whether these claims are really true.]